-Equations (21)-(23) (25) follow directly from our assumptions on the impact of s on the transition probabilities.
-Roughly speaking and increase in s_0 increases the proportion of lightly dependent individuals at the expense of the severely dependent in subsequent periods.
-This in turn results in an decrease of the proportion of individuals who are no longer alive in period 2 as stated in (25).
-This impact on mortality also explains why the sign of (24) is ambiguous; while s_0 increases the proportion of lightly dependent in period 2 it also reduces mortality in period 1 which explains that some individuals who would have otherwise died earlier end up severely dependent in period 2.
+Equations (21)-(23) and (25) follow directly from our assumptions on the impact of s on the transition probabilities.
+Roughly speaking, an increase in $s_0$ increases the proportion of lightly dependent individuals at the expense of the severely dependent in subsequent periods.
+This in turn results in a decrease of the proportion of individuals who are no longer alive in period 2 as stated in (25).
+This impact on mortality also explains why the sign of (24) is ambiguous; while $s_0$ increases the proportion of lightly dependent in period 2 it also reduces mortality in period 1 which explains that some individuals who would have otherwise died earlier end up severely dependent in period 2.
 This indirect effect via mortality affects some of our results below.

 Figure 1: Timing, transition probabilities and proportions.
-The columns refer to periods 0, 1 and 2 respectively.
+The columns refer to periods $0,\,1$ and 2 respectively.